 SEA PEACE RURAL RESIDENTIAL

-This residential landscape design departs from a typical landscape residential project as it is located on considerable acreage.
+This design departs from a typical landscape residential project as it is located on considerable acreage.
 The clients inherited an existing dwelling on a fairly steep slope and decided to renovate and extend rather than rebuild.

-The challenge was to blend a domestic pool and garden with the surrounding rural landscape, much of which had been de-afforested, and which they intended to rehabilitate.
-This entry courtyard, sheltered by the house and a fountain wall, provides the perfect tropical environment for the clients exotic orchid and plant collection as well as the perfect environment for the carp.
+At the main dwelling entry area a large lotus and carp pond allows for an intimate and protected outdoor courtyard space.
+This extraordinary entry courtyard, sheltered by the house and a stone fountain wall, provided the perfect tropical environment for the clients’ exotic orchid and plant collection, as well as the perfect environment for the carp.

-a photographic exhibition of contemporary garden design at the STATE LIBRARY OF NSW
+This garden was featured in PLANTING DREAMS, GRAND GARDEN DESIGNS, a photographic exhibition of contemporary garden design at the STATE LIBRARY OF NSW